Wilmot Greene Interview 2009

 Theatre owner, Wilmot Greene finds himself in the difficult position of building back the classic music hall.
-The wrecked lot carries a lot of history.
+The wrecked lot carries a long history.
 In 1889, the YMCA constructed a building on the property.
-In the 1920, the building served as a Masonic Temple.
+In the 1920s, the building served as a Masonic Temple.
 The establishment operated as a movie theater in the 1940s and 50s.

 In 1977, Sam Smartt, Hap Harris, George Fontaine and Sheffy McArthur opened the Theatre as a concert hall.
 The Rolling Stones’ Chuck Leavell’s band Sea Level counts as the first group to play The Georgia Theatre.
 The Georgia Theatre closed for eight years in 1981 before Kyle Pilgrim and “Duck” Anderson re-opened the popular venue.

 In 1991, Billy Bob Thornton made his directorial debut at the Georgia Theatre by directing Widespread Panic’s Live At The Georgia Theater: Athens, Georgia.
 Over the years, bands such as R.E.M., The Police, the B-52s, Panic, The Drive By Truckers, Bloodkin, Marc Ford, Derek Trucks, Pylon, Sugarland, Colonel Bruce Hampton, The Zac Brown Band and many others performed at The Georgia Theatre.